Trump Lawyers Urge Appeals Court to Disqualify District Attorney Over Speech at Atlanta Church

 0:00

-Former President Donald Trump’s lawyers on Monday submitted a court filing against Fulton County District Attorney Fani Willis in the Georgia Court of Appeals, arguing that she should be removed from the case for committing a “severe violation” of the state’s legal guidelines.
+Former President Donald Trump’s lawyers on Aug.
+26 submitted a court filing against Fulton County District Attorney Fani Willis in the Georgia Court of Appeals, arguing that she should be removed from the case for committing a “severe violation” of the state’s legal guidelines.

-In a reply brief, the former president’s team wrote that Trump was “aggrieved by Willis’ church speech,” referring to comments she made in January that suggested there was a racial animus at play when a co-defendant filed a motion to have her disqualified over a relationship she had with her then-special prosecutor.
+In a reply brief, the former president’s team wrote that Trump was “aggrieved by Willis’ church speech,” referring to comments she made in January that suggested that there was a racial animus at play when a co-defendant filed a motion to have her disqualified over a relationship she had with her then-special prosecutor.

 Earlier this year, Fulton County Superior Court Judge Scott McAfee ruled that either Wade or Willis must leave the case, prompting Wade to leave and allowing Willis to stay on board.
-Trump and the other defendants quickly sought to appeal the case.
+Trump and the other defendants quickly sought to appeal the ruling.

-In his March ruling, McAfee chided Willis for her church speech but said it is not grounds for her disqualification.
+In his March ruling, McAfee chided Willis for her church speech but said it was not grounds for her disqualification.
 He also said there wasn’t enough evidence to remove her based on the Wade relationship, although he signaled that an “odor of mendacity” was permeating the case.

 “Isn’t it them who’s playing the race card when they only question one?”
 Willis said during her speech, in part.
 “Isn’t it them playing the race card when they constantly think I need someone from some other jurisdiction in some other state to tell me how to do a job I’ve been doing almost 30 years?”